pariniim/DDD-2025-Group2/README.md

 Data was scraped with an APIFY tool.
 The sentiment analysis to evaluate whether a comment was positive, negative, or neutral was also done using an APIFY tool.

+Research question: How are alien sightings perceived and presented on the internet and social media, especially on TikTok?

 ### Protocol Diagram
 ```mermaid
 flowchart TB